knaaptime/seg_networks/paper/methods_segregation.md

 $$
 SL_i = \sum_j w_{ij} y_j
-$$ {#eq:lag}\
+$$ {#eq:lag}

-In the spatial econometrics literature, it is common to exclude the diagonal elements from $W_{ij}$ to differentiate between focal effects and spatial spillovers in regression models, but when the diagonal is filled, then $SL_i$ becomes a consummate measure of the local environment at location
+In the spatial econometrics literature, it is common to exclude the diagonal elements from $W$ to differentiate between focal effects and spatial spillovers in regression models, but when the diagonal is filled, then $SL_i$ becomes a consummate measure of the local environment at location
 $i$.
 To compute the spatial multigroup information theory index $\tilde{H}$, we first calculate local spatially-weighted population proportions as

 $$
 \tilde{\pi}_{im} = \frac{SL_{im}}{\sum^M_{m=1}{SL_{im}}}